ALLCAPSDEV/cvcsv-cli/README.md

 The CLI will then ask a few questions relating to the data, i.e. where it is, the GCP bucket name, etc.

+The output file will be created in the directory that you provide as the source of the images you wish to add to the csv.

 [![asciicast](https://asciinema.org/a/C1UMJ3oVm55niZL49qaWGXqQm.svg)](https://asciinema.org/a/C1UMJ3oVm55niZL49qaWGXqQm)

+## TODO

+* Provide the choice of where to output the csv file.
+* Improve the tests.
+* Add to my personal Homebrew tap to make updates/upgrades easier to manage.

 ## FAQ